 - TRX Home Suspension Trainer: The TRX suspension trainer makes an ideal addition to squat racks and functional trainers, but it didn’t make it to this list because our experts think glute-specific training may feel limited on the TRX alone.

 - Vulcan Kraaken-Hyper Machine: The Vulcan is a combination unit of a reverse hyper and GHD machine.
-While it’s a super solid piece of equipment, the Bells of Steel Reverse Hammer machine offers better value and offers the same combination.
+While it’s a super solid piece of equipment, the Bells of Steel Reverse Hammer machine offers better value and via the same combination.

-How We Picked and Tested
+How We Picked and Tested The Best Glute Machines

 For this roundup of best glute machines, here are some of the things our experts considered:

-- Overall value: Home gym machines that offer quality construction, versatility, and a fair price point earn high scores in the value category.
+- Overall Value: Home gym machines that offer quality construction, versatility, and a fair price point earn high scores in the value category.
 Machines with low value scores are typically offering too little to the average home gym owner for the asking price.

 - Stability: If a machine is stable (meaning it does not rock or shake in use) it earns a high score.
-Low scores are reserved for machines that have a ton of unnecessary movement while in use.
+Low scores are reserved for machines that have a ton of unnecessary movement while in operation.

-- Workout experience: If a machine is enjoyable to use and functions the way it should, that warrants high scores.
+- Workout Experience: If a machine is enjoyable to use and functions the way it should, that warrants high scores.
 Low scores express the opposite experience.

-- Footprint and portability: Since machines take up more space than a set of dumbbells, high scores are given to machines that have a reasonable footprint or are easy to move around.
+- Footprint and Portability: Since machines take up more space than a set of dumbbells, high scores are given to machines that have a reasonable footprint or are easy to move around.
 Low scores are given to bulky machines with no ability to transport.

 Benefits of Strengthening Glute Muscles